Icon/Navigation/Chevron/Left Back to search

 Llanarthney 1.4 miles.

-With a woodburning stove, calming countryside setting, and welcoming up to two well-behaved pets, this delightful abode welcomes families and groups of friends, idyllic for a rural retreat.
+With a woodburning stove, calming countryside setting, and welcoming up to two well-behaved pets, this delightful abode welcomes families and groups of friends, idyllic for a rural retreat; Step inside and be charmed by the kitchen/dining room, fully equipped for you to prepare and enjoy meals.

-Adjacent to the kitchen/dining room is the sitting room, with oak floor and large mantlepiece, woodburning stove and large French doors where the original coaches would enter.
+Adjacent is the sitting room, with an oak floor and large mantlepiece, woodburning stove, and large French doors where the original coaches would enter.

-Note: This property is one of two semi-detached cottages, each sleeping 6, and can be booked with Ref 1162283, together sleeping up to 12 guests, with adjoining garden.
+Note: This property is one of two adjoining cottages, each sleeping 6, and can be booked together with Ref 1162283 Meadow Cottage, with both cottages sleeping up to 12 guests, with adjacent gardens that can be joined.

 Note: This property has a Good Housekeeping bond of £350.